kwellman/ABGameKitHelper/README.md

-ABGameKitHelper
+ABGameKitHelper (iOS8 Fixed!)
 ===============

-Objective-C Helper class to ease interaction with Apple&#39;s GameKit API
+Fixed for iOS7/8 Objective-C Helper class to ease interaction with Apple&#39;s GameKit API with New iOS8 delegate GKGameCenterControllerDelegate!

-Should work with all types of Apps, also Cocos2d 2+
+Should work with all types of Apps for iOS7 and iOS8 and Cocos2D 2.x and 3.x

 Features:
 --
+- iOS7/8 Fixed
 - Show Leaderboards (specify which) / Achievements
 - Report Scores to Leaderboards / Report Achievements
 - Achievement / Score Caching System